-Recovery through December 2014 was 98.3 MMBO (19% OOIP).
-For the January to December 2013 period, the base potential production in UP-Ford reservoir has declined at 7% annually and for the January to December 2014 period, the base potential production in UP-Ford reservoir has declined at 23% annually.
+Recovery through November 2016 was 108.5 MMBO (24.9% OOIP).
+For the January 2015 to November 2016 period the base potential production in UP-Ford reservoir declined 18% annually, with a steeper decline in 2015 caused by wells drilled in 2014, and a shallowing decline in 2016.
 Maintenance wellwork continues to play a major role in maximizing UP-Ford base production.

-Since publication of the last Program Plan, 12 producers (4 open-hole slotted liner completions, and 8 cased-hole completions) and 1 cased hole completion) and 1 injector have been drilled and completed in the UP-Ford pool.
+Since publication of the last Program Plan, no producers or injectors have been drilled and completed in the UP-Ford pool.